mattbrailsford/umbraco-headrest/README.md

         ControllerType = typeof(HeadRestController),
         Mapper = ctx => AutoMapper.Map(ctx.Content, ctx.ContentType, ctx.ViewModelType),
         ViewModelMappings = new new HeadRestViewModelMap()
+            .For(HomePage.ModelTypeAlias).If(x => x.Request.HeadRestRouteParam("altRoute") == "init").MapTo<InitViewModel>()
             .For(HomePage.ModelTypeAlias).MapTo<HomePageViewModel>()
             ...
-        RoutesResolver = new DefaultHeadRestRoutesResoler("routes")
+        CustomRouteMappings = new HeadRestRouteMap()
+            .For("/(?<altRoute>init)/?$").MapTo("/")
     });
 ````
 This will create an endpoint at the url `/api/`, and will be anchored to the node at the XPath `/root//nodeTypeAlias[1]`.
 In addition, the supplied controller will be used to handle the HeadRest requests and the supplied mapper function will be used to perform the mapping.
 It will use the list of `ViewModelMappings` provided to lookup the viewmodel to map a given node to.
-Lastly, a list of available routes will be available at the `/api/routes/` URL as resolved by the `DefaultHeadRestRoutesResoler`.
+Lastly, a custom route is defined to map the url`/api/init/` to the `/api/` URL, storing the string `"init"`, captures via the route pattern, which is then used in the `ViewModelMappings` to map `/api/init/` request to the `InitViewModel` instead of the default `HomePageViewModel`.

 ### Configuration Options
 * __basePath : string__